holabayor/holabayor/README.md

 # 💫 About Me:

-👯 I’m looking to collaborate on Python and JavaScript related projects<br>🌱 I’m currently learning at ALX Africa<br>⚡ Fun fact: I love piano but it doesn't like me in return
+👯 I’m a Software Engineer.
+I'm very much interested in collaborating with you <br>🌱 I’m currently learning at ALX Africa<br>⚡ Fun fact: I love piano but it doesn't like me in return

 ## 🌐 Socials: